VladimirAlexiev/rdf2rml/doc/rdf2sparql.md

 ## Prerequisites

-- Ontotext Refine or TARQL as described above
+- Ontotext Refine, TARQL or Sparql Anything as described above
 - Perl.
 Tested with 5.32.1 (Straberry Perl on Cygwin)
 - A standard module.
 Use one of these to install it:
 ```